brwr/thinkster-django-angular-tutorial/chapter03.md

 Because we can't log in users that don't exist, it makes sense to start with registration.

-To register a user, we need an API endpoint that will create an `Account` object, an AngularJS service to make an AJAX request to the API and a rgeistration form.
+To register a user, we need an API endpoint that will create an `Account` object, an AngularJS service to make an AJAX request to the API and a registration form.
 Let's make the API endpoint first.

 ## Making the account API viewset
 Open `authentication/views.py` and replace it's contents with the following code: